mozilla/experimenter/docs/experimenter/rollouts.md

     end
 ```

-## Pause (Approve/Reject)
+## Disable (Approve/Reject)

-A live rollout pause request is approved in Experimenter but rejected in Remote Settings.
-The rollout is rolled back and remains Live.
+A live rollout disable request is approved in Experimenter but rejected in Remote Settings.
+The unpublish change is rolled back and the rollout remains Live and published in Remote Settings.

 ```mermaid
   sequenceDiagram